Ludvaer/omniscient0/dev_notes.md

 +make text on disabled button selectable (imitate disabling with color style adn detaching onclick instead?)

-!!!Very important avoid creating duplicates when adding more words to non completed test !!!also make priority for previously encountered words not to fall below 85% !!!may be make higher threshold for expressions that are leftier on sigmoid !think about weight may be in some circumstances like after big pause correct answer should weight more ?
+!!!Very important avoid creating duplicates when adding more words to non completed test !!!also make priority for previously encountered words not to fall below 85% (or bellow some thershold sigmoid?)
+!!!may be make higher threshold for expressions that are leftier on sigmoid !think about weight may be in some circumstances like after big pause correct answer should weight more ?
 !store correct and fail as floats (capped to same sum to avoid 0 increment) or bigger integer or cap normal integer